 I love teaching others, specially how to paint and embroider flowers and landscapes, and how to make beautiful letters to create inspirational quotes, just as much as I love making art.
 I'm very passionate about bringing the joy of creating to everyone and I firmly believe that everybody has the ability to be imaginative and creative - it is not a talent that only a few fortunate gifted ones have, but a skill that can be learned and practiced, and once acquired, it opens the door to finding happiness through artistic expression.
 My desire is to share my creative journey, to teach, uplift, and encourage everyone to live their best creative lives.
 My motto in life is "Make art, feel happy!"

-When I'm not in my studio creating or playing with my fur babies, and tending to my beloved plants, I can be found all over New York City bringing my passion and enthusiasm for teaching calligraphy, painting, embroidery, and all kinds of crafts at private and corporate events, fundraisers, at the New York Botanical Garden, the Brooklyn Botanic Garden, CraftJAM, at Michaels stores, Breathers, WeWork, and everywhere that will be welcoming to my students and I.
+When I'm not in my studio creating or playing with my fur babies, and tending to my beloved plants, I can be found all over New York City bringing my passion and enthusiasm for teaching calligraphy, painting, embroidery, and all kinds of crafts at private and corporate events, fundraisers, and everywhere that will be welcoming to my students and I.

 Creating art is a form of meditation and spiritual dialogue.
 Within the subconscious, there is a rich world of images; a wealth of connections and memories, built layer upon layer, much like my art works.
 As a spiritual and reflective person, I am compelled to search through these images for meaning and significance.
 As an artist, I seek to refine this information and create personal work with substance and beauty, work that translates the rich landscape of my dreams, the imagery of my inner worlds, and the breathtaking nature around me.